dritchie/quicksand/index.md

 You'll first need to download and build [Terra](http://terralang.org).

+**Important: Quicksand works with with the [2016-02-26 release of Terra](https://github.com/zdevito/terra/releases/tag/release-2016-02-26), but will not work with later versions (due to the switch from lazy to eager typechecking).** This project is not under active development, so there are currently no plans to overhaul Quicksand to make it compatible with future versions of Terra.

 Then just add the following to your `.profile`, `.bashrc`, or equivalent file:

 	export QS=[path to quicksand root]